nidorbRotkiv/Wealth-Tracker/README.md

  "Reset Chart" will remove all data and allows you to start from scratch.

  You can zoom by using your fingers or scroll wheel.
-You can also choose to look at certian datapoints by draging your cursor over them.
+You can also choose to look at certain datapoints by dragging your cursor over them.

  ---------------------------------------------------------------------
  Distributed under the MIT License.
 See LICENSE.txt for more information.